Toto (album)

-Toto is the debut studio album by American rock band Toto, released in October 1978 by Columbia Records.
+Toto is the debut studio album by American rock band Toto, released on October 10, 1978 by Columbia Records.
 It includes the hit singles "Hold the Line", "I'll Supply the Love" and "Georgy Porgy", all three of which made it into the top 50 in the US.
 "Hold the Line" spent six weeks in the top 10, and reached number 14 in the UK as well.

 Although not initially very well received by critics, the band quickly gained a following, and the album gained a reputation for its characteristic sound, mixing soft pop with both synth and hard-rock elements.
 The band would venture deeper into hard rock territory on their next album.

 Background and composition

-During the first half of the 1970's, the future members of Toto worked as session musicians in Los Angeles, California, for artists such as The Pointer Sisters, Foreigner, Boz Scaggs, Barbra Streisand, Leo Sayer, Alice Cooper, Steely Dan, among others.
-In 1976, high school friends David Paich (keyboardist, songwriter, and vocalist), David Hungate (bassist) and Jeff Porcaro (drummer), played and worked on Boz Scaggs's album Silk Degrees.
-The trio were joined by other longtime friends, guitarist Steve Lukather and keyboardist Steve Porcaro (Jeff's younger brother), on Scaggs's touring band.
-In 1977, the group auditioned vocalist Bobby Kimball (formerly of S.S.
+In the years leading up to the band's formation, the future members of Toto worked as session musicians in Los Angeles, California, for artists such as Seals & Crofts, Steely Dan, Boz Scaggs, Barbra Streisand, Leo Sayer, The Pointer Sisters, Alice Cooper, among others.
+In 1975, high school friends David Paich and Jeff Porcaro worked with Boz Scaggs on his album Silk Degrees.
+They were joined by bassist David Hungate, who they knew from being in the Sonny & Cher band and countless other sessions.
+The trio were then joined by keyboardist Steve Porcaro (Jeff's younger brother), percussionist Lenny Castro, and eventually guitarist Steve Lukather in Scaggs's touring band.
+Bassist Mike Porcaro (Jeff's younger brother), who would later joined Toto in 1982, also toured in Scaggs' band.
+In 1977, the group recruited vocalist Bobby Kimball (formerly of S.S.
 Fools) and officially formed Toto under the direction of Paich and Jeff Porcaro.
-Through different family and business connections, the band secured a recording with Columbia Records, and started work on their debut album.
+Through their connections as well known session musicians, the band secured a recording contract with Columbia Records, and began work on their debut album.

 The band spent nine months in the recording studio.
-Aside from "You Are the Flower", written by Bobby Kimball about his 9-month daughter, and "Takin' It Back", written by Steve Porcaro, all the songs on Toto were written by David Paich.
+Aside from "You Are the Flower", written by Kimball about the birth of his daughter in 1976, and "Takin' It Back", written by Steve Porcaro, all the songs on the album were written by Paich.
 He composed the album's opening instrumental track, "Child's Anthem", while studying classical music at the University of Southern California.
-The track "Manuela Run" served as inspiration for both the album's cover art and the band's logo.

-Though the band's sound was rooted in heavy and progressive rock, the album's ten tracks span a variety of genres that would later define Toto's style, including rock, pop, jazz, progressive rock, R&B, and soul.
-Paich would later say that the band did not "want to be the Eagles," but "loved Queen, Zeppelin, Yes, ELP."
-The album also showcased vocal performances from four of the six members of Toto, including Bobby Kimball, who served as the band’s frontman.
+The album's ten tracks span a variety of genres that would later define Toto's style, including rock, pop, jazz, progressive rock, R&B, and soul.
+The album also showcased vocal performances from four of the six members of Toto.

 Release

-Toto was released in 1978 and promoted with four singles, three of which were commercial hits.
+Toto was released in October 1978 and was promoted with four singles, three of which were commercial hits.
 "Hold the Line" spent six weeks on the US Billboard Hot 100 chart, peaking at number 5.
 "I’ll Supply the Love" and "Georgy Porgy" both charted within the top 50 of the Hot 100.
 In 2019, the album was reissued as part of the All In CD box set, and was remastered by the band and Elliot Scheiner.